More Toys & Books

 The above photo displays the ten different figures in this series.
 They are (from top left to bottom right): a discus thrower, a boxer, a swimmer, a sharpshooter, a runner, a javelin thrower, a soccer player, a weightlifter, a diver (or a gymnast, take your pick) and a fencer.
 The figures were approximately 60mm in height.

-Figures were individually attached to Pepsi bottles (one figure per bottle) and, if all ten figures were collected, one could send away for a special "green and gold" plastic wall plaque, with little ledges that each figure rested upon while on display.
+Figures were individually attached to Pepsi bottles (one figure per bottle) and, if all ten figures were collected, one could send away for a special "green and gold" plastic wall plaque, with ledges that each figure sat upon while on display.

-The underside of each figure was simply marked "Tome, Pepsi-Cola" and we believe that "Tome" may have been the manufacturer.
-The photo immediately below illustrates this.
+The underside of each figure was simply marked "Tome, Pepsi-Cola" which translates to "Drink Pepsi-Cola" in Spanish.
+The photo below illustrates this.

 We have seen other identical vintage plastic sports figures to these, molded in different colors (usually in gray), and given this, we are uncertain as to whether or not these 1967 figures were the first to be produced.
 Be that as it may, we are confident that only the ones molded in this quasi-gold color, with the above printing under their base, are authentic "Pepsi-Cola" premium Pan-Am Games figures.